 The ERM is an accounting method used to track certain differences between actual power supply costs, net of the margin on wholesale sales of energy and sales of fuel, and the amount included in base retail rates for our Washington customers.
 See the 2022 Form 10-K for a full discussion of the mechanics of the ERM and the various customer/Company sharing bands.
-Total net deferred power costs under the ERM were assets of \$38.8 million and \$30.5 million as of March 31, 2023 and December 31, 2022, respectively.
+Total net deferred power costs under the ERM were assets of \$33.3 million and \$30.5 million as of June 30, 2023 and December 31, 2022, respectively.
 These deferred power cost balances represent amounts due from customers.
 Pursuant to WUTC requirements, should the cumulative deferral balance exceed \$30 million in the rebate or surcharge direction, we must make a filing with the WUTC to adjust customer rates to either return the balance to customers or recover the balance from customers.
-Our filing with the WUTC made on March 31, 2023 contained a proposed rate surcharge to customers for a one-year period, commencing July 1, 2023.
+In June 2023, we received approval from the WUTC for a rate surcharge to customers over a two-year period, commencing July 1, 2023.

-We have a PCA mechanism in Idaho that allows us to modify electric rates on October 1 of each year with IPUC approval.
+The PCA mechanism in Idaho allows us to modify electric rates on October 1 of each year with IPUC approval.
 Under the PCA mechanism, we defer 90 percent of the difference between certain actual net power supply expenses and the amount included in base retail rates for our Idaho customers.
 The October 1 rate adjustments recover or rebate power supply costs deferred during the preceding July-June twelve-month period.
-Total net power supply costs deferred under the PCA mechanism were assets of \$22.1 million and \$16.3 million as of March 31, 2023 and December 31, 2022, respectively.
+Total net power supply costs deferred under the PCA mechanism were assets of \$16.7 million and \$16.3 million as of June 30, 2023 and December 31, 2022, respectively.
 These deferred power cost balances represent amounts due from customers.